 Alpha lipoic acid is a powerful antioxidant which can treat peripheral nerve degeneration caused by diabetes.
 It is a sulphur containing fatty acid that works as an antioxidant in both water and fatty tissue enabling it to enter all parts of the nerve cell and protect it from the damage which can reduce pain for those with fibromyalgia.

-Natural sources of alpha lipoic acid are:
+Highest sources of alpha lipoic acid in alphabetical order

 Anthocyanins provide the black, blue and purple colour pigments in fruit and are found highest in the skins.
 They have been shown to have a positive effect on collagen, the tissues under the skin.
 They also fight attacks on the body from harmful chemicals which can reduce pain and inflammation.

-Highest sources of anthocyanins are:
+Highest sources of anthocyanins in alphabetical order

 Anthoxanthins are water-soluble components which give the white/cream or red pigment colour to foods.
 Consuming foods rich in anthoxanthins can greatly reduce inflammation and pain.

-Highest sources of anthoxanthins are:
+Highest sources of anthoxanthins in alphabetical order

 Caprylic acid can boost energy levels in weak patients because it can enter the mitochondria very easily.
 The mitochondria are small organs within the cells that are responsible for producing all the energy needed by tissues.
 Because of its unique chemical structure caprylic acid is able to seep through the outside shell of the mitochondria where it can then be broken down to release energy.
 In this way the overall energy levels are increased, which helps aid recovery.
 Consuming natural foods containing caprylic acid may also curb deficiency of vitamin A.

-Highest sources of caprylic acid are:
+Highest sources of caprylic acid in alphabetical order

 NOTE: It is advisable to limit consumption of foods containing this fatty acid due to high saturated-fat content and its ability to activate the hormone ghrelin which stimulates hunger for carbohydrate-rich foods which is especially important if trying to lose weight.